Expensive vs Budget Burgers

 My Experience with Cheap Frozen Burgers

-Before diving into this, it’s important to note that I used REALLY cheap burger patties.
+Before diving into this, it’s important to note that I used REALLY cheap frozen beef patties.
 No, I wasn’t feeding my guests horse meat or dog food.
 But, this wasn’t a gourmet, Angus burger.
-These were super cheap, super thin, off brand burgers.
+These were super cheap, super thin, off brand hamburger patties.
 With that in mind, let’s get something out of the way:

 All Beef is Not Equal